JingoBongo/creditworthiness_service/README.md

 flask is multithreaded by deafult. find how to specify thread count if what (gates and taskmaster will need more)

+add ability to lock multithreading in order to reduce performance hunger.

 Front gateway:
 it needs to have at least these 2 features:
 1. provide documentation about what this fuse instance can provide and how to use it in general